madschristensen99/sharknadoCash/README.md

 - **Trustless Verification**: The entire verification process is trustless, with cryptographic proofs verified on-chain
 - **Price Oracle Security**: The system relies on accurate price feeds from Pyth
 - **Proper Collateralization**: Maintaining adequate collateralization is essential for system stability
-- **vLayer Web Proof Integrity**: The cryptographic integrity of vLayer Web Proofs is critical for secure XMR-sXMR swaps
+- **vLayer Web Proof Integrity**: The cryptographic integrity of vLayer Web Proofs is critical for secure XMR-sXMR swaps.
+Adiitioanlly, the current implementation relies on a single cnetralized endpoint to recieve the monero data.
+In a more developed implementation, the proof would also verfiy that the monero data sourcing was trsutless, prehaps by ensuring the code was a trusted piece of code on IPFS

 ## License